 Bike share is for everyone.
 Local residents, downtown office workers, commuters, visitors, college students, and tourists all benefit from the convenience of bike share mobility.

 In St. Louis, this translates to fewer cars on the road (particularly in downtown areas) thus reducing traffic congestion and improving air quality.
 It also saves time by making short trips in congested areas faster on bike than they would be in a car or on foot.
 Bike share serves as an modern amenity for attracting residents and employers, as well as for visitors, boosting the local tourism economy.
 It also provides a "last mile" option for transit users, providing a convenient (and fun!) way to access a transit stop or to travel from a transit stop to a final destination.
 Plus it keeps local residents moving, which boosts physical activity levels and provides important public health benefits and health care cost savings.

-The most important thing about a bike share system is convenience – people want to drop off a bike near their destination, and not to have to look very hard for a station.
-Because bike share works best where destinations are close, downtown, adjacent neighborhoods, college campuses, nightlife areas, ballparks, shopping streets, Forest Park and other tourist destinations are all potential locations within a bike share network in St. Louis.
+The most important thing about a bike share system is convenience – people want to stations near their destinations.
+Because bike share works best where there are a lot of people, jobs, and destinations nearby, such as downtown, adjacent neighborhoods, college campuses, nightlife areas, ballparks, Forest Park and other destinations.
+It's also important to serve communities that are most dependent on transit to get around.